-38. In fiscal year 2019-2020, Harbor authorized only 37 cents in services for Hispanic consumers for every dollar it authorized for white consumers.
+38. In fiscal year 2019-2020, Harbor authorized only 37 cents in services for

-39. On information and belief, Harbor currently continues to authorize significantly fewer dollars per capita for Hispanic/Latinx consumers than for white consumers, which results in significantly fewer services for Hispanic/Latinx consumers.

-9 40.
-On information and belief, because Harbor categorizes a number of consumers 10 as "other" and not as Hispanic-when these consumers may in fact be Hispanic because 11 "other" includes those who fall in multiple categories-the discrepancy is likely even greater 12 than the data illustrates.

-41. Harbor and DDS knew of this discrepancy and failed to modify their administration of Lanterman Act services and supports for Harbor consumers.
+- 38. In fiscal year 2019-2020, Harbor authorized only 37 cents in services for Hispanic consumers for every dollar it authorized for white consumers. - 39.
+On information and belief, Harbor currently continues to authorize significantly fewer dollars per capita for Hispanic/Latinx consumers than for white consumers, which results in significantly fewer services for Hispanic/Latinx consumers. - 40.
+On information and belief, because Harbor categorizes a number of consumers as "other" and not as Hispanic-when these consumers may in fact be Hispanic because "other" includes those who fall in multiple categories-the discrepancy is likely even greater than the data illustrates. - 41.
+Harbor and DDS knew of this discrepancy and failed to modify their administration of Lanterman Act services and supports for Harbor consumers.

-B.

-Harbor's Administration of Lanterman Act Services and Supports
+B. Harbor's Administration of Lanterman Act Services and Supports

-42. At all times relevant herein, Harbor failed, and continues to fail, to adequately serve Hispanic/Latinx families in many service areas, including service coordination, in-home services and supports, and respite services.

-Harbor has a pattern and practice of dismissing Hispanic/Latinx families' requests for services, responding to Hispanic/Latinx families' requests by issuing the least comprehensive service with an across-the-board - rather than individualized - number of service hours, and adopting policies - including internal policies - that prevent Hispanic/Latinx families from accessing necessary in-home services.
+- 42. At all times relevant herein, Harbor failed, and continues to fail, to adequately serve Hispanic/Latinx families in many service areas, including service coordination, in-home services and supports, and respite services. - 43.
+Harbor has a pattern and practice of dismissing Hispanic/Latinx families' requests for services, responding to Hispanic/Latinx families' requests by issuing the least comprehensive service with an across-the-board rather than individualized number of service hours, and adopting policies including internal policies that prevent Hispanic/Latinx families from accessing necessary in-home services.